Pennone/Translator-API-experimentation/README.md

 **SPEECH RECOGNITION**

-[p5 speech](https://idmnyu.github.io/p5.js-speech/) was implemented for speech recognition; the library has a lot of different functionalities, however we only needed that;
+[p5 speech](https://idmnyu.github.io/p5.js-speech/) was implemented for speech recognition; the library has a lot of different functionalities, however we only needed that.

 **SYNTAX ANALISIS**